Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 Use relaxation techniques

-Practicing deep breathing, yoga, or meditation can help reduce chronic anxiety and stress as well as the intensity of hot flashes.
+Practicing deep breathing, yoga, or meditation can help reduce chronic anxiety and stress, as well as the intensity of hot flashes.

 Rebalance your hormones